 David Malmborg of SEO.com very carefully explains why the SEO industry had to adapt in recent years.

 The changes of the Internet landscape that led to the paradigm shift of SEO 2.0 have rarely been so well formulated in such a short post.

 He goes on to declare that the most crucial aspect of SEO 2.0 is the reputation management part of it.

 This may be overstated but reputation building is indeed the prerequisite of a successful SEO 2.0 strategy.
 You can’t succeed with people when they assume that you are a jerk.

-I agree with Mr. Malmborg but I admonish you not to forget all other aspects of SEO 2.0 and concentrate solely on your reputation.
+I agree with Mr. Malmborg but I admonish you not to forget all other aspects of SEO 2.0 and not to solely concentrate on your reputation.

 What do you think?
 Is SEO 2.0 still an actual buzzword or doesn’t it exist at all like some uninitiated assume?
 Add your own private SEO 2.0 definition now!

 Last updated: July 13th, 2018.
 Clarified some sentences.
 Removed a broken link.
 Added white space.

 Updated: November 3rd, 2017.
 Added teaser image.
 Updated: March 10th, 2017.
 Removed by no irrelevant “definition attempts.

 Updated: March 29th, 2013: Removed broken links.
 Fixed some grammatical errors and added white space.